daeh/zotero-markdb-connect/README.md

     - This is necessary if the file names do not begin with the correct citekey, which may happen if the citekeys include special characters (e.g. if a citekey contains `:`, it will probably need to be taken from the yaml metadata rather than the filename).

 - Run the synchronization function from `Tools -> ZoteroObsidianCitations Sync Tags`.
   - This will add a tag (`ObsCite`) to every Zotero item for which there exists a reading note in the external folder you specified.
 - In the `Tags` plane of Zotero, right-click on the `ObsCite` tag and assign it a color, which will mark the tagged items in the preview plane of Zotero.

+---

 ### Option 2: Using Zotero Item Keys

+_ZoteroObsidianCitations_ can extract the Zotero-Item-Key that specifies which Zotero Item a Markdown note corresponds to.
+The Zotero-Item-Key is taken from the Markdown file contents using a custom RegEx pattern.
-If your Markdown notes contain the Zotero-Item-Keys, you can specify a RegEx pattern to extract the key from the file contents.
-Zotero automatically generates Item Keys under the hood; they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`.
+  Zotero automatically generates Item Keys, they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`.
 NB this is not the same as the BetterBibTex citekey you assigned an item (e.g. `mycitekey` in `zotero://select/items/@mycitekey`).

 - In `ZoteroObsidianCitations Preferences...` (under the `Tools` menu),